dbochicchio/vera-Telegram/README.md

 # Use in code
 You can use this plug-in with no-code solutions (scenes, Reactor, PLEG) or using code.

-You can send a text message:
+Here's how to send a text message:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraTelegram1",
   "Send",
   {
-     Text = "Hello from Vera",
+     Text = "Hello from my home automation system",
      ChatID = whatever
   }, 515)
 ```